gashawgedef/Steghub_Devops_Engineering_Projects/project-02-LEMP_STACK/aws-lemp-stack-implementation-101-to-107.md

 - **Linux:** The operating system that runs the web server.
 - **Nginx:** The web server software that handles HTTP requests.
-- **ySQL:** The relational database management system that stores the website’s data.
+- **MySQL:** The relational database management system that stores the website’s data.
 - **PHP:** The programming language used to build dynamic web applications.